Build Instructions

 In some cases it can be helpful to configure a build directory using a direct cmake call, then have

 pip run using that build directory.
-If you run into any errors with the above pip install
+If you run into any errors with the above pip install command,

 you could try: